NISHANT03-cOdeR/CSE_IIITG/README.md

 - **Academics:** Description about the various courses available under the department.

-- **Admissions:** Learn about academic programs and their descriptions.
-Students interested in applying can use the "Apply()" feature to submit applications for specific programs.
+- **Admissions:** Students interested in applying can use the "Apply()" feature to submit applications for specific programs.

 - **Alumni:** View profiles of alumni, including their name, image, course, duration, and current position, to understand the career paths of graduates.